Frank Williams (Formula One): Motorsports career

 After a brief career as a driver and mechanic, Williams founded Frank Williams Racing Cars in 1966, funded by his work as a travelling grocery salesman.
 He ran drivers, including Piers Courage, for several years in Formula Two and Formula Three.
 Williams purchased a Brabham Formula One chassis, which Courage drove throughout the 1969 Formula One season, twice finishing in second place.

 In 1970, Williams undertook a brief partnership with Alejandro de Tomaso.
-After the death of Courage at the that year's Dutch Grand Prix, Williams's relationship with de Tomaso ended.
+After the death of Courage at that year's Dutch Grand Prix, Williams's relationship with de Tomaso ended.
 In 1971, he raced Henri Pescarolo with a chassis purchased from March Engineering; 1972 saw the first F1 car built by the Williams works, the Politoys FX3 designed by Len Bailey.
 Pescarolo crashed and destroyed it at its first race.

 Williams, short on cash and conducting team business from a telephone box after being disconnected for unpaid bills, looked to Marlboro and Iso Rivolta, an Italian car company, for sponsorship.
 Though they pledged their support, they did not come through in time.
 In 1976, Williams took on a partner in Canadian oil magnate Walter Wolf.
 Though the team continued functioning, it no longer belonged to Williams.
 He left in 1977, along with one of his employees, engineer Patrick Head.
 The two partners acquired an empty carpet warehouse in Didcot, Oxfordshire, and announced the formation of Williams Grand Prix Engineering, a new team to compete in Formula One.
+Frank hired Neil Oatley, a graduate at the time, to operate as a cartographer for Patrick Head's drawings.
+Later, he brought in Frank Dernie formerly of Hesketh Racing who added additional knowledge with suspension geometry, aerodynamics and the ability to write his own computer programming (an extremely rare skill at the time).

 The team's first win came when Clay Regazzoni drove the Cosworth-powered Williams FW07 to victory at the 1979 British Grand Prix at Silverstone.
 Their first Drivers' Championship and Constructors' Championship both came in 1980, with the Australian Alan Jones winning the drivers' title.
 Between 1981 and 1997, the team won six more drivers' championships and eight more constructors' championships.
 He also oversaw the team claim a total of 114 Grand Prix victories.

-In May 1994, following the death of Ayrton Senna in the Williams FW16 at Imola, Williams was charged with manslaughter in Italy, but was acquitted after several years.
+In May 1994, following the death of Ayrton Senna in the Williams FW16 at Imola, Williams was charged with manslaughter in Italy, but was acquitted in 1997.
 After Senna's death, every chassis from the 1995 Williams FW17 until 2012 carried a tribute in the form of a small Senna logo on its front wing supports, or nearby.

 In March 2012, Williams announced he would be stepping down from the board of Williams F1 and would be replaced by his daughter Claire Williams, although he would still remain with the team in the role of team principal.
 Williams ceased to have any involvement with the Williams team when it was sold in September 2020.